Estimating True Beliefs in Opinion Dynamics with Social Pressure: Consistency of Estimators

 If instead, $\mu_{i}(t)$ scales as $1/t^2$, then the limit of $\bbE[Z(t)]$ would be finite.
-In such a scenario, randomness might make $Z(t)$ unreliable for distinguishing between $\gamma_1$ and $\gamma_2$.
+In such a scenario, randomness might make $Z(t)$ unreliable for distinguishing between $\gammaone$ and $\gammatwo$.

-Some situations where the condition $\mu_i(t) \in \left[\mindeg/ t , 1 - \mindeg/ t\right]$ might not hold are when the full stochastic dynamics puts higher weight on previously declared opinions or if the network adds more agents at each time step $t$. \end{remark}
+Changes to the model which may cause the condition $\mu_i(t) \in \left[\mindeg/ t , 1 - \mindeg/ t\right]$ to fail include putting higher weight on previously declared opinions or having the network add more agents at each time step $t$. \end{remark}